amrvac/amrvac/doc/methods.md

 many choices available: the 'minmod' limiter gives the smoothest result, the 'woodward' limiter is sharper, and the 'superbee' limiter is probably too sharp.
-The **'woodward'** limiter is recommended, but note that the default is the most robust **limiter='minmod',...**.
-The various options can be found in the _tvdlf.t_ module, in the subroutine _dwlimiter2_.
-The slope limiting is performed on the primitive variables by default.
-You can limit the slopes of the conservative variables setting **useprimitive=F** in the method list of the parameter file.
-You can even employ limiting on logarithmically stretched variables (which should be positive, like a density or pressure), by setting the _loglimit_ flags.
-You can also use third order accurate **limiter='ppm'**, but then you need to run the code with a wider ghost cell region, namely **dixB=4**, and corresponding grid size settings.
+The **'woodward'** limiter is recommended, but note that the default is the most robust **limiter='minmod'**.
+The various options can be found in the `mod_finite_volume.t` module, in the subroutine `dwlimiter2`.
+The slope limiting is performed on the primitive variables.
+You can even employ limiting on logarithmically stretched variables (which should be positive, like a density or pressure), by setting the `loglimit` flags.
+You can also use third order accurate **limiter='ppm'**, but the code will run with a wider ghost cell region, namely **nghostcells=4**.
 A third order limiter without a need to widen the ghost cell layers is the _'cada3'_ limiter (sometimes called LIMO3).

-The first order TVDLF method **flux_scheme='tvdlf1'** uses no limiters or predictor step as it is only first order accurate.

-## TVD-MUSCL Scheme: flux_scheme='tvdmu','tvdmu1',...
+## TVD-MUSCL Scheme: flux_scheme='tvdmu'...

 The TVD-MUSCL scheme is a two-step TVD algorithm using the same Hancock predictor step and upwinding as TVDLF, and a characteristic based Riemann solver similar to the TVD method.
-At the moment Riemann solvers are implemented for adiabatic hydrodynamics (setvac -p=hdadiab), hydrodynamics (-p=hd), and full MHD (-p=mhd).
-The scalar transport equation (-p=rho) has a trivial Riemann solver.
+At the moment Riemann solvers are implemented for adiabatic hydrodynamics, hydrodynamics, and full MHD.
+The scalar transport equation has a trivial Riemann solver.
 The scheme has comparable resolution to the non-MUSCL TVD method.

-The first order **flux_scheme='tvdmu1'** scheme uses no limiters, it is a first order upwind scheme _for each characteristic variable_.
-It may be used for test purposes.

 The Courant number should be less than 1, **courantpar=0.8** is recommended.

-TVD-MUSCL can be dimensionally split **dimsplit=T** or unsplit **F**.
-The multistep Runge-Kutta schemes can be applied, such as "typeadvance='fourstep'".
+TVD-MUSCL can be dimensionally split **dimsplit=T** or unsplit **dimsplit=F**.
+The multistep Runge-Kutta schemes can be applied, such as **time_integrator='fourstep'**.

-**limiter** has the same meaning as for TVDLF.
-The slope limiting is performed on the conservative variables by default.
-Numerical problems (e.g. negative temperature) can often be avoided by limiting the slopes of the primitive variables setting **useprimitive=T** in the method list of the parameter file.

 Linear Riemann solvers can produce non-physical solutions.
 This can be eliminated by the use of an entropy fix, controlled by **typeentropy** and the **entropycoef**.
-The default is **typeentropy='nul',...**.
-See the details for the entropy fixes in the respective _amrvacphys.PHYSroe.t_ files, as well as in the _tvd.t_ module.
+The default is **typeentropy='nul'**.
+See the details for the entropy fixes in the respective `mod_PHYS_roe.t` files, as well as in the `mod_tvd.t` module.

-## TVD Scheme: flux_scheme='tvd','tvd1',...
+## TVD Scheme: flux_scheme='tvd',...

-The non-MUSCL TVD method with Roe's approximate Riemann solver is one of the most accurate and efficient of the implemented schemes.
+The non-MUSCL TVD method with Roe approximate Riemann solver is one of the most accurate and efficient of the implemented schemes.

 There are a few variants of the TVD scheme, but the default is **typetvd='roe'**.
-Details are in the _tvd.t _ module.
+Details are in the _mod_tvd.t _ module.

 This solver has to be dimensionally split, set **dimsplit=T**.

 The Courant number should be less than 1, **courantpar=0.8** is recommended.

-The same limiters can be used as for TVDLF and TVD MUSCL, but they are applied to the characteristic waves, rather than to the conservative variables.
-The order of the characteristic waves is defined in the **amrvacpar.t.*** files.
+The same limiters can be used as for TVDLF and TVD MUSCL, but they are applied to the characteristic waves, rather than to the primitive variables.
+The order of the characteristic waves is defined in the **mod_PHYS_roe.t*** files.
-The **'woodward'** limiter is recommended, but note that the default is **limiter='minmod',...**.
+The **'woodward'** limiter is recommended, but note that the default is **limiter='minmod'**.

-The TVD scheme is a single step method.
-For steady state calculations, however, the _temporally first but spatially second order_ **tvd1** method is advised.
-This scheme was suggested by H.Yee: simply all terms proportional to dt**2 are omitted from the TVD scheme.

 The entropy fix for the Riemann solver is given by the **typeentropy** array, it has the same meaning as for the TVD-MUSCL method, and for MHD, the